xpack/web-doxygen/website/docs/api/classes/parsermanager.md

 ## Description {#details}

-<p>Manages programming language parsers.</p>
+Manages programming language parsers.

-<p>This class manages the language parsers in the system.
-One can register parsers, and obtain a parser given a file extension.</p>
+This class manages the language parsers in the system.
+One can register parsers, and obtain a parser given a file extension.

-<p>Definition at line 146 of file <a href="/web-doxygen/docs/api/files/src/parserintf-h">parserintf.h</a>.</p>
+Definition at line 146 of file <a href="/web-doxygen/docs/api/files/src/parserintf-h">parserintf.h</a>.

 <div class="doxySectionDef">